USS Lexington (CV-16): Rear Admiral Sprague's task force

-Lexington was combat-bound again on 22 May, sailing via Alameda and Pearl Harbor for San Pedro Bay, Leyte, where she joined Rear Admiral Thomas L. Sprague's task force for the final round of air strikes which battered the Japanese home islands from July-15 August, when the last strike was ordered to jettison its bombs and return to Lexington on receiving word of the Japanese surrender.
+Lexington was combat-bound again on 22 May, sailing via Alameda and Pearl Harbor for San Pedro Bay, Leyte, where she joined Rear Admiral Thomas L. Sprague's task force for the final round of air strikes, which battered the Japanese home islands from July-15 August, when the last strike was ordered to jettison its bombs and return to Lexington on receiving word of the Japanese surrender.
 During this period, she had launched attacks on Honshū and Hokkaidō airfields, and Yokosuka and Kure naval bases to destroy the remnants of the Japanese fleet.
 In the actions at Kure, F4U-1D Corsairs of VBF94 flying off Lexington sank the hybrid battleship/aircraft carrier Ise.
-Flying against heavy enemy fire, squadron commander Lester Wall Jr. dropped a 1,000lb bomb down her stack, exploding her boilers and breaking her keel in a conflagration matching that of the destruction of the at Pearl Harbor four years earlier.
-The Lt.
-Cmdr. and several men in his squadron were awarded the Navy Cross for this action.
+Flying against heavy enemy fire, squadron commander Lester Wall, Jr., dropped a 1,000 lb bomb down her stack, exploding her boilers and breaking her keel in a conflagration matching that of the destruction of the at Pearl Harbor four years earlier.
+The lieutenant commander and several men in his squadron were awarded the Navy Cross for this action.
 She had also flown bombing attacks on industrial targets in the Tokyo area.

 After hostilities ended, her aircraft continued to fly air patrols over Japan.
-The previously mentioned Lt.Cmdr.
-Wall first located and then led in supply drops to prisoner-of-war camps on Honshū that had been abandoned by the Japanese.
+The previously mentioned Lieutenant Commander Wall first located and then led in supply drops to prisoner-of-war camps on Honshū that had been abandoned by the Japanese.
 He was subsequently awarded the Distinguished Flying Cross for this mission.
 In December, she was used to ferry home servicemen in what was known as Operation Magic Carpet, arriving in San Francisco on 16 December.